 The terms Hispanic and Latino (Latina or Latinx) refer to two separate groups of people who are similar but not interchangeable.
 As noted by Hispanic Network Magazine (HN), Hispanic refers to people who speak Spanish and are descended from Spanish-speaking populations.
 Latino/Latina (or Latinx as a gender neutral alternative) refers to descendants of people from Latin America, which can include Central America, South America, and the Caribbean.

 Regardless of their unique differences, both Latino and Hispanic groups are often lumped together in research studies and statistics.
 In many ways, they may share similar socio-economic barriers, such as limited access to financial resources or shared experiences of marginalization.
-Many Latino and Hispanic families struggle with poverty, and nearly 34% are believed to be immigrants in the U.S., some of whom face additional challenges surrounding potential deportation or lack of protection despite Deferred Action for Childhood Arrivals (DACA) status.
+A sizable minority of Hispanic and Latino families struggle with poverty, and nearly 33% are believed to be immigrants in the U.S. according to Pew Research, some of whom face additional challenges surrounding potential deportation or lack of protection despite Deferred Action for Childhood Arrivals (DACA) status.

 However, this population is growing rapidly, and many Hispanic and Latino students are succeeding in high school, college, and beyond.

 How many Hispanic and Latino students attend and graduate college?

 According to a 2017 report on Hispanic school enrollment trends by Pew Research, the high school dropout rate for many Hispanic and Latino students has decreased dramatically over the years, and college enrollment has been steadily increasing.
 As noted by Pew Research, 47% of 18- to 24-year-old Hispanic or Latino individuals (or 2.3 million) were enrolled in college in 2016, up from 32% in 1999.
 This 15% increase in admissions was the highest among all reported ethnicity and racial groups, which shows the dedication and interest that many Hispanic and Latino students have in higher education.